You want smart political talk without the meltdowns?

 Oh, Hannity was right.

-No, that's never gonna happen.
+No, that's never going to happen.

 But it's more important that I'm right for you, my audience, because you're the people I serve.